 Among the "hopefuls" were one or two new faces.
-Mike Wilds had hired the old Hesketh March 731/3 used by James Hunt last season in which to make his Grand Prix debut (or to try to make his Grand Prix debut), Howden Ganley at last turned up on the second day of practice with the privately developed Japanese Maki which looks far removed from its futuristic original apearance when unveiled in March, sporting as it does a chisel nose section and side-mounted water radiators.
-Signorina Lella Lombardi became the first member of the female sex to try her hand at Formula One racing since Maria Theresa de Fillipis some seventeen years ago.
+Mike Wilds had hired the old Hesketh March 731/3 used by James Hunt last season in which to make his Grand Prix debut (or to try to make his Grand Prix debut), Howden Ganley, at last, turned up on the second day of practice with the privately developed Japanese Maki which looks far removed from its futuristic original appearance when unveiled in March, sporting as it does a chisel nose section and side-mounted water radiators.
+Signorina Lella Lombardi became the first member of the female sex to try her hand at Formula 1 racing since Maria Theresa de Fillipis some seventeen years ago.
 Despite a game try, the young Turin lady was unable to qualify her ex-works Brabham BT42/3 for the race.
 Completing the "non-Association" line-up was Vern Schuppan in Ensign MNO2, the ever-optimistic Ron Tauranac's Trojan T103 for Tim Schenken and David Purley in the neat Ray Jessop-designed Token.

-In the very first session on Thursday morning, young Tom Pryce sprung a surprise by taking his Shadow DN3 round in 1 min 21.4 sec. to snatch the 100 bottles of champagne offered by the Evening News for best time in the first session.
-Pryce is a genuine enthusiast of motoring and motor racing, and his pleasant and unassuming manner provides a quiet contrast to one or two of the more voluble members of the Formula One fraternity.
-Of course, it was a bit too much to expect him to maintain this sort of form as practice wore on, but he nevertheless got down to 1 min.
-20.3 sec. by the end of practice to claim fifth position on the grid.
+In the very first session on Thursday morning, young Tom Pryce sprung a surprise by taking his Shadow DN3 round in 1 min 21.4 sec to snatch the 100 bottles of champagne offered by the Evening News for best time in the first session.
+Pryce is a genuine enthusiast of motoring and motor racing, and his pleasant and unassuming manner provides a quiet contrast to one or two of the more voluble members of the Formula 1 fraternity.
+Of course, it was a bit too much to expect him to maintain this sort of form as practice wore on, but he nevertheless got down to 1 min 20.3 sec by the end of practice to claim fifth position on the grid.

-Emerson Fittipaldi's Formula One unofficial record of 1 min.
-20.8 sec., established by the Brazilian when driving a Lotus 72 in practice for the 1972 John Player Victory race, was the mark at which most serious contestants aimed.
+Emerson Fittipaldi's Formula 1 unofficial record of 1 min.
+20.8 sec, established by the Brazilian when driving a Lotus 72 in practice for the 1972 John Player Victory race, was the mark at which most serious contestants aimed.
 Lauda and Peterson were the only runners to get into the "exclusive" sub -1 min.
-20 sec. barrier, but a very worthy effort came from Jody Scheckter whose Tyrrell 007/1 lapped in 1 min.
-20.1 sec. despite his car suffering the rather disturbing breakage of a rear suspension top link whilst he was practising on Thursday morning.
-In the Ecclestone-Brabham camp, Carlos Reutemann displayed a welcome return to form with 1 min.
-20.2 sec. at the wheel of Brabham BT44/1 although his new team-mate, Brazil's Carlos Pace, ended his practice way down the grid with 1 min.
-21.7 sec. after two days fraught with problems as he struggled to get to grips with his new car's erratic handling.
+20 sec. barrier, but a very worthy effort came from Jody Scheckter whose Tyrrell 007/1 lapped in 1 min 20.1 sec despite his car suffering the rather disturbing breakage of a rear suspension top link whilst he was practising on Thursday morning.
+In the Ecclestone-Brabham camp, Carlos Reutemann displayed a welcome return to form with 1 min 20.2 sec at the wheel of Brabham BT44/1 although his new team-mate, Brazil's Carlos Pace, ended his practice way down the grid with 1 min 21.7 sec after two days fraught with problems as he struggled to get to grips with his new car's erratic handling.
 Right at the end it was found that a circlip on the front suspension was loose, accounting for the car's peculiar behaviour.